Library Disability Services

 Screen readers – listening to ebooks and articles

-Many of our ebook databases have built-in screen readers that allow you to listen to ebooks and/or download MP3 files!
-Journal articles in EBSCO databases available in HTML format can also be listened-to online and/or saved in MP3 format (these features are not available for articles and ebooks only in PDF).
-The following are links to help guides discussing these features in their respective databases:
+Many of our library research databases have built-in screen readers that allow you to listen to ebooks and/or download MP3 files!
+For example, journal articles in EBSCO databases available in HTML format can be listened-to online and/or saved in MP3 format (these features are not available for articles and ebooks only in PDF).
+The following are links to help guides or databases that discuss these features:

-To read PDFs or other documents not included in the readers listed above, you could try the NVDA screen reader, available for download from nvacces.org (please note that this screen reader is from an external site, not affiliated with Pacifica Graduate Institute).
+To read PDFs or other documents not included in the readers listed above, we recommend Apple’s text-to-speech feature, which is available on iPhones, as well as iPads.
+You could try the NVDA screen reader, available for download from nvacces.org (please note that this screen reader is from an external site, not affiliated with Pacifica Graduate Institute).

 For individuals requiring assistance in reading from the general collections, the Library provides upon request an Intel Reader, which can convert captured pages into speech.
 This assistive device can also read additional text files transferred to the system, and is accompanied by headphones.
 Library staff are available to provide orientations, advice, and guidance on using this technology.
 Click here for more information on the Intel Reader.
 This resource is reserved exclusively for individuals in need of reading assistance.

 Library staff are available to attend to any patron in need of individualized assistance, as best as possible.
 Special requests related to issues of access may be submitted in advance to the Circulation Department, or to any library staff member onsite during a visit.
 Requests for special services made while visiting the library will be accommodated as best as possible.